 - Attach the Hose to the Filter

-Place the filter basket in the right direction inside the basket and ensure that it fits well without applying force.
-After that, fill the filter with de-chlorinated water from the fish tank.
+Place the filtration baskets in the right direction inside the basket and ensure that it fits well without applying force.
+After that, fill the canister filter with de-chlorinated water from the fish tank.
 You can also use aged water from the tank.

 - Insert the O-Ring